Stellantis/stellantis.github.io/connected-vehicles/1-about.md

 subtitle: GROUPE PSA FOR DEVELOPERS
 ---

 Groupe PSA for Developers is the dedicated platform for application developers working with Groupe PSA's connected vehicles.
-Here you can find everything about our APIs and SDKs.
+Here you can find everything about our API and SDKs.
 Whether you are working by yourself or being part of a company, this platform will let you access documentation about our products for connected cars.
 You will be able to access our **web API** in order to retrieve your vehicle data and send remote commands, develop apps for your vehicles **embedded screen** and use our mobile SDK to **remote control** your car using Bluetooth.

 # AVAILABLE FEATURES

-### WEB APIs
+### WEB API

-Groupe PSA's Web APIs implements all the resources you need to retrieve from your vehicles and remote control.
+Groupe PSA's Web API implements all the resources you need to retrieve from your vehicles and remote control.
 It’s based on standards: OpenAPIv3, JSON & HAL.

 It's available for [fleet-owner]({{site.baseurl}}/webapi/b2b/overview/about/) and for [end-user]({{site.baseurl}}/webapi/b2c/overview/about/).